12. Chasing a Ghost

 Pushed aside one of the curtains, avoiding the small and cute and prickly cactus on the sill.

-Admired the squared line the dwarf pines cut between their property and the neighbor’s; the solar panel settled symmetrically over the top of the above ground pool; the length of the grass, mowed just a couple days ago.
+Admired the squared line the dwarf pines cut between their property and the neighbor’s.

 Gave an almost imperceptible nod.